PipeWire/wireplumber/docs/rst/daemon/configuration/features.rst

 Support components
 ------------------

-.. describe:: support.export-context
+.. describe:: support.client-context

-   Starts a secondary ``pw_context``, running on its own thread, which hosts every PipeWire object that WirePlumber implements in its own process: the PipeWire modules loaded as ``pw-module-export`` components or from Lua with ``LocalModule()``, the nodes created with ``LocalNode()`` and the SPA device handles wrapped by ``SpaDevice()``.
+   Starts a secondary ``pw_context``, running on its own thread, which hosts every PipeWire object that WirePlumber implements in its own process: the PipeWire modules loaded as ``pw-module-client`` components or from Lua with ``LocalModule()``, the nodes created with ``LocalNode()`` and the SPA device handles wrapped by ``SpaDevice()``.